-Colorectal cancer is on the rise among people under 50.
+Colorectal and gastrointestinal cancer is on the rise among people under 50.

-If you or someone you care about is younger than 50 and has been diagnosed with colorectal cancer, you may be worried and confused.
+If you or someone you care about is younger than 50 and has been diagnosed with colorectal cancer or other gastrointestinal cancers, you may be worried and confused.
 At Memorial Sloan Kettering, you will be cared for by doctors who understand how this disease affects you personally, and who will treat you with the most advanced surgical techniques and the best that medicine has to offer.

-MSK’s Center for Young Onset Colorectal Cancer is the first clinic of its kind in the world dedicated solely to the specific needs of people under 50 who have colorectal cancer.
+MSK’s Center for Young Onset Colorectal and Gastrointestinal Cancer is the first clinic of its kind in the world dedicated solely to the specific needs of people under 50 who have colorectal cancer or other gastrointestinal cancers.
 MSK doctors, nurses, and specialists have unparalleled expertise in surgery, chemotherapy, radiation therapy, rehabilitation, and quality-of-life issues.
 We will work with you to determine the optimal treatment plan for your cancer to give you the best outcome possible.

 - MSK surgeons perform more robot-assisted minimally invasive surgeries for colorectal cancer than any other institution in the country.
 These procedures can shorten recovery time and reduce side effects.

-- Our medical oncologists specialize in chemotherapy for colorectal cancer and can customize an approach for you.
+- Our medical oncologists specialize in chemotherapy for colorectal and gastrointestinal cancer and can customize an approach for you.
 The goal is to find the best possible treatment while minimizing side effects.

-- MSK specialists can treat colorectal cancer with the latest advances, including image-guided therapies using CT and MRI imaging, radiation therapy, and biologic treatments such as immunotherapy and targeted therapies.
+- MSK specialists can treat colorectal and gastrointestinal cancer with the latest advances, including image-guided therapies using CT and MRI imaging, radiation therapy, and biologic treatments such as immunotherapy and targeted therapies.

-- MSK has pioneered many new treatments for colorectal cancer, which are tested in clinical trials.
+- MSK has pioneered many new treatments for colorectal and gastrointestinal cancer, which are tested in clinical trials.
 These innovations can offer lifesaving therapies to MSK patients that may not be available anywhere else.

-MSK’s team of colorectal cancer experts includes specialists in a variety of fields.
+MSK’s team of colorectal and gastrointestinal cancer experts includes specialists in a variety of fields.

 - By 2030, cases of colorectal cancer in people under 50 are expected to nearly double.
 (JAMA Surgery 2015)